 Surprisingly, given the importance of being Easy to Use, we find this is an area where many companies fall short.

 The reason: Because ultimately it isn’t Easy to Use that drives sales, but appearing to be Easy to Use.
-Often a graphically attractive User Interface (UI) and a good demo create the impression of good usability.
-The buyer, who often is not the end user, does not necessarily know what to look for and/or how to evaluate usability.
+Often a graphically attractive UI and a good demo create the impression of good usability.
+The buyer, who often is not the end user, does not necessarily know what to look for and how to evaluate usability.
 Only after the software is deployed is the true user experience revealed.
 Meanwhile on the vendor side, the software developers are not actually users.
 They’re often part of a team and they’re working off a list of features to complete.
 They don’t really understand how the software gets used in the real world.

 What To Do About It